decentraland/schemas/report/schemas.api.md

     rentedDays: number | null;
 };

-// Warning: (ae-missing-release-tag) "RentalListingCreation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RentalListingCreation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "RentalListingCreation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RentalListingCreation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type RentalListingCreation = {
-    network: Network;
+    network: Network.ETHEREUM;
     chainId: ChainId;
     expiration: number;
     signature: string;